DNA Testing To Determine Paternity

 Whether the paternity of a child has always been in question or a new issue has come to light, it is essential that the proper father of a child be absolutely determined.
 If a father is misidentified, the wrong person is paying support and the right person is being deprived of time with the child.

 If you are a mother or father and have questions about the paternity of a child, our firm can step in and help.
-With more than 60 years of legal experience, our family law attorneys at Montgomery, Adams & Wyatt, PLC, in Little Rock, Arkansas, have handled numerous paternity cases.
+With more than 60 years of legal experience, our family law attorneys at Montgomery Wyatt Hardy, PLC, in Little Rock, Arkansas, have handled numerous paternity cases.
 We understand the importance of these cases and provide our clients with the guidance they need in all aspects of the DNA testing process and following child support and custody matters.

 Establishing paternity is an important aspect of child support and child custody cases.
 The process by which paternity is determined is simple and painless.
 The DNA test requires a swab from inside the child’s cheek and inside the potential father’s cheek.
 The genes are then sequenced and compared.
 Though the process still can deliver false results, DNA testing has advanced to minimize errors and delivers results that are typically 99 percent accurate.